AKC Miniature Poodle Puppies,Grand Champion Sired, health guarantee 312-882-4584

 filler@godaddy.com

-Jennifer Bishop-Jenkins started showing dogs when she was 21 years old, the year she also started teaching high school.
+Jennifer Bishop-Jenkins started showing dogs when she was 21 years old, the year she also started teaching high school social studies.
 Over the last four decades Jennifer has dabbled in dog showing and breeding and has owned, showed, and bred several breeds.
-She has owned, bred, or titled several Champions, including a Futurity winner, a Top Producer, and a Grand Champion - among them German Shepherds, American Cockers Spaniels, Standard and Miniature Poodles, Great Pyrenees, Belgian Tervuren, Shetland Sheepdog, a Pumi, Australian Shepherds, Boxers, and others, including Himalayan Cats.
+She has owned, bred, or titled several Champions, including a Futurity winner, a Top Producer, and a Grand Champion - among them German Shepherds, American Cockers Spaniels, Standard and Miniature Poodles, Great Pyrenees, Belgian Tervuren, Shetland Sheepdog, Pumi, Australian Shepherds, Boxers, and others, including Himalayan Cats.

 Jennifer's passion and mission is the well-being of all dogs . . . and to make sure all dogs get groomed correctly for their natural coat types.
-Jennifer reminds groomers everywhere that groomers are in the Coat Care and Coat Preservation business, not the Coat Destruction business.
+Jennifer reminds groomers everywhere that groomers are in the Coat Care business, not the Coat Destruction business.
 She has worked to help join and build a movement within the pet grooming industry to groom all dogs correctly for their natural coat type.
 Just because a dog is a pet and not a show dog does not mean that they deserve any less to have their coat understood and cared for in a way that protects the entire integumentary system (skin and hair of mammals) for their lifetime.

 Her teaching love is history and science, and so it is with dog education.
 Her groundbreaking program, "The Encyclopedia of Dogs" surveys in a half day class all the up to date published science and academic research globally on all the extraordinary things we are learning about the dog.
 Our two species may be the only two truly "co-evolved" species on earth.This program isn't just for groomers, but anyone and everyone interested in dogs.
-Jennifer has presented this class to church groups, public library programs, and luncheon programs.
+Jennifer has presented shorter versions of this class to church groups, public library programs, and luncheon programs.
 This summary of all the fascinating research and discoveries about dogs has been called "truly life-changing" by attendees.

-Through her most popular and widely acclaimed program on "The Fifteen Coat Types" Jennifer hopes to prompt a grooming industry-wide discussion on standardization of terminology and best practices, so we can better talk to each other and train future groomers; and to decide what is best practices in grooming for each coat type.
+Through her most popular and widely acclaimed program on "A Groomers Guide To The Fifteen Coat Types" Jennifer hopes to prompt a grooming industry-wide discussion on standardization of terminology and best practices, so we can better talk to each other and train future groomers; and to decide what is best practices in grooming for each coat type.
 All groomers that care about dogs being groomed correctly for their natural coat type are encouraged to use these hashtags in their social media:

 #GroomersAreInTheCoatCareBusinessNotTheCoatDestructionBusiness